Congleton (borough): Demographics

 The resident population of the borough, as measured in the 2001 Census, was 90,655, of which 49 per cent were male and 51 per cent were female.

 Religion

 The percentage of people of each religion in the borough (trom the Census 2001):

 Political control

 The town of Congleton had been a municipal borough from 1836 to 1974 with a borough council.
 The first elections to the new Congleton Borough created under the Local Government Act 1972 were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The leaders of the council from 1987 were:

 Composition

 The political composition of the council at its abolition in 2009 was:

 Premises

 The council was based at Westfields on Middlewich Road in Sandbach.
 This was a large nineteenth century house which had been bought in 1960 by the Congleton Rural District Council, one of the council's predecessors.
 In 2005–2007 a replacement headquarters building, also called Westfields, was built in front of the old house, which was then demolished.
 The new building was formally opened on 25 January 2008.
 After Congleton Borough Council's abolition, Westfields became the headquarters for the new Cheshire East Council.